sassoftware/saspy/saspy/doc/source/getting-started.rst

 You can use the ``dir()`` function to see a list of the available methods.
 For example, ``dir(stat)`` provides a list of the methods that are available.
-**Not** all of the methods corresponds to a procedure but the vast majority do.
+**Not** all of the methods correspond to a procedure but the vast majority do.

 .. code-block:: python